Why should I get tested?

 How can I prevent HIV infection?

 You can reduce your risk of HIV infection by using safer sex supplies such as condoms when having sex, using safer drug use equipment and other measures.
-For more information about preventing HIV, see HealthLinkBC File #08m HIV and HIV Tests.
+For more information about preventing HIV, visit HealthLinkBC File #08m HIV and HIV tests.

 What are the chances of passing HIV to my baby?

-If you are living with HIV and are pregnant, you might pass the virus to your baby during pregnancy or childbirth.
-However, this chance is mostly eliminated if you consistently take HIV medicines to reduce the amount of virus in your body.
+If you are living with HIV and pregnant, you might pass the virus to your baby during pregnancy or childbirth.
+However, this chance is mostly eliminated if you consistently take antiretroviral medicines to reduce the amount of virus in your body.

-HIV can also be passed to your baby when breast/chest feeding.
-Breast/chest feeding or expressing your milk and feeding your baby by bottle is not recommended if you are living with HIV.
+You can also pass HIV to your baby when breast or chestfeeding.
+Health experts do not recommend breast or chestfeeding or expressing your milk and feeding your baby by bottle if you are living with HIV.

 What if I am adopting a baby or giving birth outside of Canada?

-HIV testing during pregnancy is not done in many developing countries.
+Some countries do not test for HIV during pregnancy.
 Parents or guardians of children born in or adopted from these countries should consider HIV testing for their children.
 Speak to your health care provider for more information.

 For more information